dragosprju/y50-subwoofer-linux-enabler/README.md

 ## Needed improvements

-The script doesn't take care of the subwoofer when you suspend the laptop.
-Therefore, a crack is heard from the subwoofer when suspending.
+~~The script doesn't take care of the subwoofer when you suspend the laptop.
+Therefore, a crack is heard from the subwoofer when suspending.~~ (now does accordingly)

 The script is also a dirty way to fix things.
 A more resposible person would report the problem as a bug and cooperate with the people related to the component that has the issue. (`alsa` I believe)